What is a Printed Circuit Board? Make Circuits by Connecting Components

-Electronic products these days have numerous demands from flexible PCBs to surface mount components to tricky PCB assembly.
-A manufacturing process will be improved significantly with software that can accurately keep track of holes, traces and materials in an organized and secure fashion.
+Electronic products these days have numerous demands from flexible PCBs to surface-mount technology and components for tricky Printed Circuit assembly.
+A Printed Circuit Board manufacturing process will be improved significantly with software that can accurately keep track of holes, traces and materials in an organized and secure fashion.
 Further, drafting electronic devices will be made easier with schematic capture that can easily translate data files throughout the design process.

 Routing differential pairs parameters are set in Properties Panel